ccorcos/music/src/article.md

 [PianoScale]{}

-We can stretch them out and look at then on a line.
+We can stretch them out and look at them on a line.

 [LinearScale]{}